snap-one/docs-driverworks-xml/source/includes/20_properties/_30-tooltip.md

 [`<property>`][1]

 The tooltip element provides the ability to display information regarding the property when a Composer Pro user hovers over the Property.
-In the example below.
-The tool tip of “Select the file source.” will be displayed for the list type property named Image File Source.
+In the example below, the tool tip of “Select the file source.” will be displayed for the list type property named Image File Source.

 ### Example